amartinrmit/pypadf/README.md

 #### Correlate the Diffraction Patterns

-Correlate 2 diffraction patterns.
-The number of patterns will be split into two correlation functions, an A half and a B half.
+Correlate 6 diffraction patterns.
+The number of patterns will be split into two correlation functions, an A half from 3 patterns, and a B half from the other 3 patterns.

     python difftocorr.py --config ./demo/configs/config_hex_corr.txt